Israeli invasion of Syria (2024–present): 2024

 From 12 to 13 December, Syrian sources reported that Israeli forces conducted formal meetings with local community representatives in the Yarmouk Basin area in southwestern Daraa Governorate, reportedly using loudspeakers and a low-flying drone to broadcast messages urging meetings and requirements.
 The Israeli military reportedly articulated specific security requirements for the local population, including the surrender of all weapons in the village, compliance with home search operations, and the prohibition of armed resistance against any military operations.
-Syrian sources also claimed that Israeli troops used loudspeakers to warn villagers in the area to evacuate their residences.
+Syrian sources also claimed that Israeli troops used loudspeakers to warn villagers that the Israeli forces have intentions to search and confiscate weapons in the area.

-On 15 December Israel attempted to depopulate several Syrian villages in the newly occupied part of the Golan Heights.
+On 15 December, Israel attempted to depopulate several Syrian villages in the newly occupied part of the Golan Heights.
 After the residents declined, Israel began destroying the electricity and water networks in the villages to attempt to forcibly evict them.
 The Israeli government also declared that it would expand Israel settlements in the Golan Heights.
-Netanyahu announced plans to double the Golan Heights' population in a statement on the 15th, saying Israel would continue to hold onto it and that "Strengthening the Golan is strengthening the State of Israel."
+Netanyahu announced plans to double the Golan Heights' population in a statement on the same day, saying Israel would continue to hold onto it and that "Strengthening the Golan is strengthening the State of Israel."

 On 17 December, Netanyahu met with Defense Minister Israel Katz, Chief of the General Staff Herzi Halevi, commander of the Northern Command Ori Gordin, and Shin Bet head Ronen Bar on the Syrian side of Mount Hermon, where they held a security briefing and visited outposts at the summit.
 During a video statement filmed on the summit, Netanyahu said that the IDF would stay in Syria "until another solution ensuring Israel's security is found".

 On 18 December, it was reported that over 100 Syrian families had been forcibly expelled from the Golan Heights by the Israeli military.
 Witnesses describe that Israeli soldiers had opened fire on them and on their homes.
 The United Nations peacekeepers have been removing Israeli flags in the newly occupied area.

 On 19 December, it was reported that the Israeli military is preventing Syrian farmers in Ma'ariya from accessing their fields.

 On 20 December, the Israeli military occupied two addition Syrian villages, Jamlah and Maaraba, and then shot bullets at Syrians protesting the Israeli occupation.

 On 25 December, the Israeli military shot at protesters in the Syrian villages of Suweisa and Diwaya Al-Kabira in the Quneitra Governorate.